-Ryan grew up in Sonoma and in just a few short years has gone from working at a pizza joint to becoming sous chef at Sons & Daughters.
+Ryan grew up in Sonoma and in just a few short years has gone from working at a pizza joint to becoming chef de cuisine at Sons & Daughters.
 On-the-job training has worked wonders for this Padres fan, who has cooked up and down California’s coast.

 A San Francisco resident for about 9 years, Ryan has been with Sons & Daughters since 2015.
 He was previously sous chef at AQ and executive chef at The Hall’s Graze.
 In his spare time, you can probably find him watching baseball, most likely cheering for his beloved Padres.

 Kari hails from Manchester by the Sea.
 A graduate of Boston College Kari got her start working for Joanna Chang at Flour Bakery in Boston, MA.
 She then went on to become the pastry chef at Marla Bakery here in San Francisco where she fell in love with California produce.
 From there, Kari went on to work for Melissa Perello at Frances, one of the Castro’s neighborhood gem.
 After taking 6 months to travel all around Europe, she came to work for us here at Sons & Daughters where she has climbed her way to sous chef.
 When not crushing it in the kitchen Kari can be found crushing it in life.